AndrewHazelden/Mental_Ray_Syntax_Highlighter/Docs/BBEdit and TextWrangler Scripts.md

 #### <a name="open-dot-bash-profile"></a>MR Open `.bash_profile` ####

-Open up the  `~/.bash_profile` which is used to configure environment variables
+Open up the  `~/.bash_profile` which is used to configure environment variables.

 ![MR](http://www.andrewhazelden.com/projects/mental-ray-syntax-highlighter/images/open-dot-bash-profile.png)

 #### <a name="open-dot-profile"></a>MR Open `.profile` ####

-Open up the  `~/.profile` which is used to configure environment variables
+Open up the  `~/.profile` which is used to configure environment variables.

 ![MR](http://www.andrewhazelden.com/projects/mental-ray-syntax-highlighter/images/open-dot-profile.png)